10 Detailed Causes of Sensitive Teeth and Biting Discomfort

 This is normal wear and tear of the tooth enamel due to the action of acids.
 It can come from your diet or be generated by conditions such as bulimia or gastroesophageal reflux.

-sensitive teeth and biting discomfort
+sensitive teeth and biting discomfort4.
+Gingival recessions

 These occur when the gum that covers the tooth roots shrinks or moves, exposing a part of the tooth that is normally not exposed to changes in temperature or comes in direct contact with air.
 Gingival recessions can be caused by gum disease (periodontal disease) or by brushing your teeth horizontally or very aggressively.